-The Kindergartens will inform Ofsted of any allegations of serious harm or abuse by any person living, working, or looking after children on the Nursery premises (whether that allegation relates to harm or abuse committed on the premises or elsewhere), and will provide details of the action taken in respect of those allegations.
+The nursery will inform Ofsted of any allegations of serious harm or abuse by any person living with, working with, or looking after children on the nursery premises (whether that allegation relates to harm or abuse committed on the premises or elsewhere), and will provide details of the action taken in respect of those allegations.

 These notifications will be made as soon as reasonably practicable, but in any event within 14 days of the allegations being made.

-If the Kindergartens ceases to use the services of a member of staff or volunteer because they are unsuitable to work with children, a settlement agreement (formerly known as a compromise agreement) will not be used and a referral to the Disclosure and Barring Service (DBS) will be made promptly if the criteria for a referral are met.
+If the nursery ceases to use the services of a team member or volunteer because they are unsuitable to work with children, a settlement agreement (formerly known as a compromise agreement) will not be used and a referral to the Disclosure and Barring Service (DBS) will be made promptly if the criteria for a referral are met.

-Detailed guidance is given to staff to ensure that their behaviour and actions do not place children or themselves at risk of harm or of allegations of harm to a child.
+Detailed guidance is given to team members to ensure that their behaviour and actions do not place children or themselves at risk of harm or of allegations of harm to a child.

 This guidance is contained in the Staff Handbook.